A clarification and some definitions

-God’s other book: Dandelions
+God’s other book: Morning meditation partners

 God’s other book: A perfect November day